 If you weren’t aware, many of these helpful bugs are predatory to pests.
 For example, ladybugs are a natural predator of aphids and will help keep their populations down.

 You can plant chamomile underneath or near the peach tree.
-For best results, plant on the north or west side of the tree to allow for partial shade during the hot afternoon sun.
+For best results, plant on the east side of the tree to allow for partial shade during the hot afternoon sun.

 Chamomile also grows well with mint and basil (two other great companions for peach trees).